zagui440s/personalCP/2-OOP/README.md

 # Intro to Object Oriented Programming with Python and JavaScript

-## Instructor Notes & Prerequesites
+## Instructor Notes & Prerequisites

 All students should have Linux set up on their local dev environments.
 This is usually Mac OS X or for Windows users WSL2 w/its default Ubuntu.
 Non-Ubuntu distros are fine if the student knows what they are doing.